ensdomains/docs/dapp-developer-guide/getting-started.md

 Smart contracts called registrars own top-level ENS names like 'myname.eth'.
 The registrars specify rules governing the allocation of the corresponding top-level domain's subdomains, e.g., hello.myname.eth.

 Sub-names can also give more of an organizational feel to users.
 For example, the top-level name can represent an organization and the sub-name the structure of email addresses.

+**Use Cases**

-For example, a novel use case currently implemented by the [Tenzorum Project](https://tenzorum.org/) is to use your sub-name as a username/login to Ethereum ĐApps.
+- A novel use case currently implemented by the [Tenzorum Project](https://tenzorum.org/) is to use your sub-name as a username/login to Ethereum ĐApps.

+- Universal SignUp/Login: [EIP 1078](http://eips.ethereum.org/EIPS/eip-1078) proposes a new method to replace the usual signup/login design pattern with ens so that passwords, backing up private keys nor typing seed phrases would be required.

 ## Prerequisites